ckids-datafirst/2023-fall-aviation-safety/content/meetings/minutes_of_meeting_10_12_2023.md

 4. Check out the power point presentation that was presented at an ASRS meeting and has 4 factors to identify the incursions.
 It was shared to us by Prof. Najmedin earlier in the emails.
 5. The team can get an award if everyone does a good job and wins the International Society of Air Safety Investigators (ISASI) conference.
 This year it will be held at Lisbon, Portugal.
 6. Update the project website with the current work done.

+## Ideas:
+1. Classifier model for human errors like confusion, fatigue, etc which can then be tackled by the FAA.
+2. Incursion Predictor model that takes some features as inputs like weather, crew size, etc and gives the chance or probability of an incursion happening.

 ## Important Links: